 CBD has been shown to help with neuropathic pain as well as headaches, joint and muscle pain.
 Activation of the endocannabinoid system has been shown to reduce pain signals in both the peripheral and central nervous system; specifically via excitation of the descending antinociceptive pathway as well as inhibition of painful inflammatory mediators.

-While studies in this area warrant more exploration, there is evidence to suggest relief of muscle stiffness and reduction of spasms.
+There is evidence to suggest relief of muscle stiffness and reduction of spasms.
 This was judged on the mean spasticity Numeric Rating Scale (NRS), in a number of small human studies.

 Few studies have been dedicated to whether incontinence can be helped by activation of CB1 and CB2; however studies geared towards other symptoms of MS show the possibility of a reduction in this symptom.